-Along comes a potential tenant with bad credit.
+Along comes a potential tenant with bad credit history.

 Credit issues are tricky.
 On one hand, they’re a good indicator of a consistent, stable tenant.
 On the other hand, it’s easy for renters, especially younger renters, to fall into sticky credit situations before they even really understand how credit works.

-If you’re considering the risks of taking on potential tenants with bad credit, there are a few steps you can take to get a better picture of the applicant’s situation, security, and ability to be a good tenant.
+If you’re considering the risks of taking on potential tenants with bad credit history, there are a few steps you can take to get a better picture of the applicant’s situation, security, and ability to be a good tenant.

 Ask for proof of consistent income and rent payment history.